asdain/RAP-BUI-1-Tiered-Analysis/README.md

 `AOC` <- This is where you put your AOC's waterbody ID.
 Crucially, this is from the waterbody_group column in the MECP dataset (some waterbodies have the same guide name, but always different IDs).
 By default this is the SLR AOC.
 There is a helpful lookup tool included to find a waterbody_group value given its guide name, more on that below.

 `reference_sites` <- This is where you can add a list of Tier 2 reference sites.
-The format is [ID1, ID2, ...].
+The format is `[ID1, ID2, ...]` or hyphenated list as shown above.
 By default, this is all Lake Ontario non-AOC sites.

 `restrict_threshold` <- Here you can modify your "restrictive" advisory threshold, which by default is set to 8 meals per month.

-`interest_species` <- This is where you can specify a list of species of interest (format [Spec1, Spec2, ....]).
+`interest_species` <- This is where you can specify a list of species of interest (format `[Spec1, Spec2, ....]`).
 By default this is set to NULL, which will return tables for all species with advisories in the AOC.

 Once you change these variables to your liking, you can Run All code in the Markdown file, then knit to HTML or PDF.
 If you are using html_notebook as the output, you can also Preview the file as you work.